slawekkolodziej/react-native-aws-cognito/README.md

-# React native AWS Cognito module
+# React Native AWS Cognito module

-ReactNative module for authentication with AWS Cognito.
+React Native module for authentication with AWS Cognito.

 Motivation to work on this module (and so, best use case) was having a secure, simple and cheap user management system that can access AWS IoT devices.